spider-pig/42Projects/ft_minitalk/README.md

 # Minitalk

-The purpose of this project is to code a small data exchange program using UNIX signals.
+The purpose of this project is to code a small data exchange program using UNIX signals. <br>
 It is an introductory project for the bigger UNIX projects that will appear later on in the cursus.

 ### General Info